nschoch/nschoch.github.io/voices-to-remember.md

 * When would you like to do the interview?
 * Do you want to do the interview or would you like me to interview them?
 * Would you want to do a "pre-interview" where I interview you to understand your intentions in interviewing your friend or loved one?
 Sharing this interview with them is a great way to prepare them for the interview and start the conversation.

+## Don't let another year slip by!
+Start the conversation by calling or texting me at 760-201-6758.
+In addition, you can email me at <a href="mailto:nick@nickschoch.com?subject=Voices to Remember" target="_blank" rel="noopener">nick@nickschoch.com</a>.

 ![Recorder](/assets/images/img-interview-recorder-small.jpg)